 Associate in Applied Science

-- An appropriate mastery of the knowledge, techniques, skills, and modern tools of modern programmers.
+- Demonstrate knowledge, techniques, skills, and modern tools of modern programmers.

-- An ability to apply current knowledge and adapt to emerging applications of science, technology, engineering, and math (STEM).
+- Apply current knowledge and adapt to emerging applications of science, technology, engineering, and math (STEM).

 - Analyze a computer system using appropriate software tools to discover and remove malicious code or spyware and perform a forensic analysis of a computer system or storage media in accordance with established law enforcement guidelines.